authelia/authelia/docs/content/integration/deployment/docker.md

 ---
 title: "Docker"
 description: "A guide on installing Authelia in Docker."
-lead: "This is one of the primary ways we deliver Authelia to users and the recommended path."
+summary: "This is one of the primary ways we deliver Authelia to users and the recommended path."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []